ocdladefense/appserver/README.md

   --> modify the RewriteRule target path with a prevailing forward slash that is to be interpreted as being relative to the DOCUMENT_ROOT setting (above)

 Step #7 - Test a route
- --> We're going to test "get-customer-payment-profile/{customerId}"
+ --> Test one of the provided routes.